 Since the presence of organisms in a particular geographic region depends on the abiotic and biotic environment in which it is immersed, it is necessary to know about how organisms are able to adapt to their environment.
 This process involves responses to the physical and chemical environment and to other organisms sharing this habitat.
-Consequently, basic knowledge of ecology, zoology and botany are essential.
+Consequently, basic knowledge of ecology, zoology, botany and evolutionary biology are essential.